pragma-/pbot/doc/VirtualMachine.md

 is the Fedora Stable net-installer ISO used in this guide.

 ### Create a new virtual machine
+To create a new virtual machines, this guide offers two options.
+The first is libvirt's `virt-install` command.
+It greatly simplifies configuration by automatically creating networking bridges and setting up virtio devices.
+The second options is manually using Linux system commands to configure network bridges and execute QEMU with the correct options.

+#### libvirt
 To create a new virtual machine we'll use the `virt-install` command.
+This command takes care of setting up virtual networking bridges and virtual hardware for us.
+If you prefer to manually set things up and use QEMU directly, skip past the `virt-install` section.

 * First, ensure you are the `pbot-vm` user or that you have changed your current working directory to `pbot-vm`.
 The Linux ISO downloaded earlier should be present in this location.

-Execute the following command:
+If using libvirt, execute the following command:

     host$ virt-install --name=pbot-vm --disk=size=12,path=vm.qcow2 --cpu=host --os-variant=fedora34 --graphics=spice --video=virtio --location=Fedora-Server-netinst-x86_64-35-1.2.iso